Home Data TensorFlow Machine Learning Cookbook - Second Edition

 5582212

-9. English-German sentence translation data: The Tatoeba project (http://tatoeba.org) collects sentence translations in many languages.
+1. English-German sentence translation data: The Tatoeba project (http://tatoeba.org) collects sentence translations in many languages.
 Their data has been released under the Creative Commons License.
-From this data, ManyThings.org (http://www.manythings.org) has compiled sentence-to-sentence translations in text files available for download.
-Here we will use the English-German translation file, but you can change the URL to whatever languages you would like to use:
+From this data, ManyThings.org (http://www.manythings.org) has compiled sentence-to-sentence translations in text files that are available for download.
+Here, we will use the English-German translation file, but you can change the URL to whichever languages you would like to use:

 import requests